mixxxdj/website/content/news/XXXX-XX-XX-gsoc-2026-final-report-latenight-qml.md

 1. Continue the open scaling work and validate LateNight QML across more operating systems, display scales, graphics backends, and window configurations.
 2. Replace the current QWidget implementation of the Library with the New UI's native QML Library when [Antoine's Library splitview and search work](https://github.com/mixxxdj/mixxx/pull/16686) is ready.
 That work relies on newer Qt APIs requiring Qt 6.10, so the current bridge is an intentional transition point until that dependency is available across supported builds.
 3. Complete the New UI Settings migration by finishing the remaining preference categories, routing all Preferences entry points to the New UI Settings window, and eventually replacing the QWidget `DlgPreferences` shell.
 The current dialog is an intentional transition boundary, not the final architecture.
-4. Replace the current Preview deck and cover-art implementation with native QML components in the New UI once they are ready.
+4. Replace the in-progress QWidget Preview deck and cover-art bridge with native QML components in the New UI once they are ready.
 5. Give every QML control support for the MIDI Learning Wizard and tooltips.
 Tooltips are tracked in [issue #17038](https://github.com/mixxxdj/mixxx/issues/17038), which covers both normal and `--developer` modes.
 The learning workflow will need every QML control to be discoverable through the same control metadata and interaction path as its QWidget counterpart.
 6. Continue accessibility and interaction polish, including [screen-reader support](https://github.com/mixxxdj/mixxx/issues/17051), [consistent keyboard focus on startup](https://github.com/mixxxdj/mixxx/issues/17052), and [QML focus scopes](https://github.com/mixxxdj/mixxx/issues/17053), alongside the smaller visual issues that emerge from wider testing.
 7. Port controller-display offscreen rendering from its legacy OpenGL-specific path to a solution compatible with the modern graphics acceleration APIs used by the QML scene graph.